Skip to main content

 To get involved in the AICE research community and receive updates about upcoming events and funding opportunities, please sign up for the AICE email list.

-The AI for Climate Initiative (AICE) combines the staggering innovations in AI and rapid increase of data availability with fundamental domain knowledge to significantly advance (1)–(3) in a highly synergistic and interdisciplinary fashion.
-Close collaboration between different disciplines, e.g., climate science, computer science, economics, math, physics, public health, social science, and statistics, is essential to innovate or properly adapt AI methods for developing novel tools, such as physics-informed predictive models, and trustworthy datasets for training or analysis.
+The AI for Climate Initiative (AICE) combines staggering innovations in AI with a rapid increase in data availability and fundamental domain knowledge to significantly advance the key thrusts of AICE in a highly synergistic and interdisciplinary manner.
+Close collaboration between different disciplines, such as climate science, computer science, economics, mathematics, physics, public health, social science, and statistics, is essential for innovating or properly adapting AI methods to develop novel tools, such as physics-informed predictive models, and trustworthy datasets for training or analysis.

-From developing foundation AI climate/weather models to large-language models, AICE aims to synergise and support the UChicago, Argonne National Lab, and Toyota Technological Institute communities and external partners to transform climate research.
+From developing foundation AI climate and weather models to large language models, AICE aims to synergize and support the UChicago, Argonne National Laboratory, and Toyota Technological Institute communities, as well as external partners, to transform climate research.
 AICE complements, supports, and closely connects existing initiatives, most notably, the DSI’s AI+Science Initiative (led by advisory board member Becca Willett), the Climate and Energy Institute, the Climate Systems Engineering Initiative (CSEi), the Innovation Commission and Development Innovation Lab (led by advisory board member Michael Kremer), and the Trillion Parameter Consortium for AI+Science (Co-led by Co-PI Ian Foster).

 Leadership